ruuda/blog/posts/a-float-walks-into-a-gradual-type-system.md

-It is possible to build a coherent type system that satisfies all my wishlist items, for example with refinement types, but I want RCL to be simple and boring.
+It is possible to build a coherent type system that satisfies all my wishlist items, but it would have to accept the example above.
+While that would be interesting to explore,
+I want RCL to be simple and boring.
 It’s not a research language
 intended to explore the cutting edge of configuration systems, it’s a practical tool